gitter-badger/node-soft-cache/README.md

 node-soft-cache
 ===============

 This library is an utility for caching in node.js.
-It emerged from the need of having somehting more than just `var cache = {}` in JavaScript.
+It emerged from the need of having something more than just `var cache = {}` in JavaScript.
 This cache behaves as a key value pair, allowing to set an expire timeout in the key/values that are put into the cache.

 ## API